Ruskonert/Minecraft-Education-Uploader/README.md

-# Minecraft-Education-Result
+# Minecraft-Education-Uploader
-The project created by your student will be uploaded to the appropriate repository
+The source code can automatically upload the git source code to the git repository by typing the git commands automatically.